 Check to make sure black fittings have been securely tightened.
 Turn nut counter-clockwise, hand tight, until fastened firmly against tank.

 Lightly tape spigots and 3/4” plug by wrapping Teflon tape counter-clockwise 2-4 times around threads as shown.
 Do not wrap more than 4 times.
 OVER-TAPED SPIGOTS CAN DAMAGE THE BLACK BULKHEAD FITTINGS.

 Slowly twist spigots into fittings.
 Avoid cross-threading or stripping.
 Only hand tighten spigots, some threads may remain visible.
 DO NOT OVER TIGHTEN spigots.
 Over tightening spigots can cause damage the black bulkhead fittings.
 Spigots may not be exactly vertical, but do not over-tighten to straighten spigots.

 Insure both spigots are fully closed, with handles turned perpendicular to the spigot.
 Fill tank through 6″ opening at top of tank using a potable/drinking-water-safe hose (Lead-Free).

 Fill tank half way just above the middle fitting) and verify there are no leaks before filling completely.

 Home Water Storage Container Rotation

 How Often: FEMA recommends rotating your home water storage every six months if not using “commercially bottled water.”
+We, however, recommend at least every 12 months.
 If treated, your water storage can last longer.

 Easiest Way: The easiest way to empty your water container is by hooking a potable water hose directly to the spigot on the bottom of your water container.
 If your water container is located indoors, the bottom spigot allows you to drain your water directly into a floor drain.
 When stacking your water containers ALWAYS empty the top container before the bottom container.